Soen Nakagawa

-Sōen Nakagawa (中川 宋淵, Nakagawa Sōen) was a Taiwanese-born Japanese rōshi and Zen Buddhist master in the Rinzai tradition.
+Sōen Nakagawa (中川 宋淵, Nakagawa Sōen) was a Japanese rōshi and Zen Buddhist master in the Rinzai tradition.
 An enigmatic figure, Nakagawa had a major impact on Zen as it was practiced in the 20th century, both in Japan and abroad.

 Early life

 Soen Nakagawa was born as Motoi Nakagawa on March 19, 1907, in Keelung, Taiwan as the eldest of three boys: Matoi, Tamotsu and Sonow.
 His father, Suketaro Nakagawa, was an army medical officer and his mother's name was Kazuko.
 His family moved shortly after to Iwakuni, and then finally to Hiroshima.
 In 1917, at age 12, Nakagawa's father died, leaving his mother Kazuko a young widow.
 Soen's younger brother, Tamotsu, died soon after in his early childhood.
 His mother was forced to work to make ends meet and educate her young children herself.
 It was an unforgiving childhood for Soen.
 But Soen was much more interested in the arts, where at a young age he displayed a gift for poetry.